mandle420/DCS_Standalone_on_linux/README.md

 # DCS Standalone on Linux Via Wine(Lutris)/Proton(Steam)
 #### Any and all refrences to Steam, are not relating to the Steam version of the game.

 DCS World can run on linux through Wine and Proton, although it does take some work to get running.
-If you want to use VR, I highly recommend using Lutris and Envision.
+If you want to use VR, I highly recommend using Lutris and Envision, using proton experiemental.
 If anything dosen't work, make sure, and I cannot stress this enough, CHECK all your log files.

 Thanks to everyone who has helped getting the game running and debugging issues